idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 Priority default option is set to Low instead of High, though, and the resulting memory is set as Read only.

 Note: Total Recall does not process tags.

+For Total Recall menu options, see the [Menu and Interface](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface#total-recall-menu) document.